I tried deploying an AI agent to AgentCore using AgentCore CLI

 agentcore add agent --name SubAgent --framework Strands --model-provider Bedrock --protocol HTTP

-The protocol can be HTTP, MCP, or A2A.
-You can also specify --type byo to bring your own code.
+For protocol, you can choose between HTTP, MCP, or A2A.
+Additionally, specifying --type byo allows you to bring your own existing code.

 Create a project with agentcore create.
 You can select the framework and model provider interactively.